|

 setting is Hong Kong.
 Ricky (Yulai Lu) is a young man who delivers take-out

-food and waits tables.
-He shares an apartment with his Aunt (Wella Zhang).
+food and waits tables for a small restaurant.
+He shares an apartment with

-has run away from an abusive lover and responds to Ricky's kindness.
-The
+Bulling).
+Pascal has run away from an abusive lover and responds to Ricky's

-two certainly do not "meet cute" in the traditional Hollywood mode - Pascal
+kindness.
+The two certainly do not "meet cute" in the traditional Hollywood

-Ricky works, and he returns the wallet when his former mark isn't looking.
+the restaurant where Ricky works, he returns the wallet when his former

 |